Table of Contents

 - Finally, to get rid of Search Marquis, clean your browser’s settings and extensions.

 These are the basic steps for resolving the Search Marquis problem.
 The process should always start with finding any rogue processes and apps in your system and quitting/deleting them, followed by deleting any leftover files related to the rogue software.
 Only after you’ve done those things should you move on to cleaning your browsers.
 If you directly try to override the unwanted changes made to the browser, it’s likely that Search Marquis will be automatically added as the browser’s default homepage/search engine the next time you reboot your Mac.

-Here are the exact steps on how to clean your Mac:
+Here are the exact steps on how to get rid of Search Marquis on your Mac:

 Click Go from the Menu Bar, then go to Applications, open Utilities, and then open the Activity Monitor app.

 In it, check the CPU, Memory, and Battery tabs and look for any suspiciously-named processes that are consuming too much of the respective process without being linked to any program or app that you are familiar with.
 If you do find a questionable process, see what information you can find about it on Google and if you come across relevant results from reputable sources that say the process may be linked to Search Marquis, go back to the Activity Monitor, select the suspicious process, click the X in the top left, and then confirm that you want to quit the process.